xCrashdriverx/xCrashdriverx/README.md

 - 👋 Hi, I’m @xCrashdriverx
 - 👀 I’m interested in linguagem Back-End
 - 🌱 I’m currently learning Desenhar Páginas para Web
-- 💞️ I’m looking to collaborate on qualquer projeto relacionado a Modificação para jogos.
+- 💞️ I’m looking to collaborate on qualquer projeto relacionado a c++
 - 📫 How to reach me (11)961105283 or email: sergiocoulto@outlook.com

 <!---